 10. Amplify women’s voices and ideas

 This point goes hand in hand with the previous one: help women get heard in tech.
-Within your company, at professional events, on social media – any platform where you can amplify and support their stories and voices.
+This could be at your company, at professional events, or on social media.
+Do this on any platform where you can amplify and support their stories and voices.

 11. Follow female leaders

-We get a lot of information by following people and by following female leaders in tech you will get a lot of insight into their realities.
-You will be able to relate and understand the context of their day to day, barriers and challenges that they face – and that will make you a wonderful ally!
+We get a lot of information by following people.
+Follow female leaders in tech to gain insight into their realities.
+You will be able to relate and understand the context of their day to day, barriers and challenges that they face.
+That will make you a wonderful ally!

 12. Model alternative work/life strategies